-While it is our goal and intent to reduce utility costs by 1% per year, the economically feasible opportunities to achieve this goal is extremely limited due to years of continued efforts to reduce costs and install more energy efficient systems.
+While the overarching university goal is to reduce utility costs by 1% per year, the economically feasible opportunities to achieve this goal are limited due to progress today and limited opportunities to install more energy efficient systems.
+The university however intends to pursue cost effective options wherever available.